 Update the work experience

-It seems like this account executive role is a bit further along in the sales cycle.
+It seems like this account executive role is a bit further along in the sales process.
 Let’s assume you’ve had some of these responsibilities, but it’s not a perfect fit.
-Let’s tailor it!
+Let’s customise it!

 Feedzai